vaudois/yiimp_install_scrypt/README.md

-# Yiimp_install_scrypt v2.2.9 beta (update Mai, 2025)
+# Yiimp_install_scrypt v2.3.6 final tests (update Mai, 2025)
 ***********************************

-## Install script for yiimp on Ubuntu Server 20.04 / 22.04 (beta for test)
+## Install script for yiimp on Ubuntu Server 20.04 / 22.04 (for test final)

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 20.04 / 22.04 x64/ARM (beta for test) !
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 20.04 / 22.04 x64/ARM (for test final) !

 Connect on your VPS =>
 - adduser pool